Democrat Obstruction 2.0: Impeachment Game On!

 Pelosi launches an impeachment inquiry, Phase 2 of the Demos' effort to deny Trump the presidency.

-Dispelling the Demos’ latest impeachment “quid pro quo” Ukraine claims, President Trump authorized the release of the “complete, fully declassified and un-redacted transcript” of his July 25 phone conversation with Ukrainian President Volodymyr Zelensky.
+Dispelling the Demos’ latest impeachment “quid pro quo” Ukraine claims, President Trump authorized the release of the “complete, fully declassified and un-redacted transcript” of his July 25 phone conversation with Zelensky.
 He committed to release that transcript in advance of House Speaker Nancy Pelosi’s declaration of an impeachment inquiry challenging the legality of that conversation.
 For the record, Zelensky completely backs Trump’s account of the call – no quid pro quo.

 Pelosi also demanded congressional testimony from the so-called “whistleblower” who seeded the complaint leading to the inquiry — most likely another disgruntled deep-state supporter of Hillary Clinton.
 The Director of National Intelligence originally referred that complaint to the Justice Department because it might constitute a violation of campaign finance laws banning solicitation of assistance from foreign sources.
 The Justice Department declined to investigate.